 Researchers can apply to the Colon Cancer Family Registry to use this resource as an efficient way to conduct their research.
 This allows many different researchers to study the same families instead of recruiting their own study population.

-For more information about using the data, contact the Cancer Family Registries Informatics Support Center.
+For more information about using the data, contact the Colon Cancer Family Registry Informatics Center.

 The large number of participants in the worldwide colorectal cancer registry allows researchers to discover the effects of environmental exposures and lifestyle differences that other studies are too small to discern.